 You can apply to change your status from F-1 to M-1 so that you can begin study at ICC without leaving the United States following your ESL program at The New School.
 Or, if you prefer, you can travel back to your home country after completing the ESL program and apply for a new M-1 visa that will allow you to return to the United States for the start of the ICC program.

-application before you graduate from the ESL program, but no earlier than 6 months before your ICC start date.
+application before you graduate from the ESL program but no earlier than six months before your ICC start date.
 For detailed information on this process, please review the ICC International Student Guide.
-Please note that there is no guarantee that the request to change status from F-1 to M-1 will be approved, and if the change of status request is denied you will be required to leave the United States at the time of denial, regardless of where you are in your studies at ICC.
+Please note that there is no guarantee that the request to change status from F-1 to M-1 will be approved, and if the change of status request is denied, you will be required to leave the United States at the time of denial, regardless of where you are in your studies at ICC.

-You must pay in full for your ESL courses after you take your placement test in New York, before classes begin.
+You must pay in full for your ESL courses before classes begin.

 When you apply to the program, an ICC financial advisor will work with you on a payment plan structure.

-The ESL+Food Certificate offers a pathway to a bachelor's degree (BA/BS) or AAS in Food Studies at The New School, as well as a pathway to a culinary diploma at ICC.
+The ESL + Food Certificate offers a pathway to a bachelor's degree (BA or BS) or AAS in Food Studies at The New School, as well as a pathway to a culinary diploma at ICC.

-Completion of level 4 in the ESL+Food program fulfills the English language requirement for admission to ICC.
-Completion of level 6 in the ESL+Food program fulfills the English language requirement for admission to New School Food Studies degree.
+Completion of level 4 in the ESL + Food program fulfills the English language requirement for admission to ICC.
+Completion of level 6 in the ESL + Food program fulfills the English language requirement for admission to The New School's Food Studies degree program.

 66 West 12th St., 6th FloorNew York, NY 10011